 Thinking of visiting Western Brook Pond?
 I did and I loved it, but read this article before you plan your trip, because there’s 10 things you need to know which I wish I did prior to going there.

-Some of these 10 things were unpleasant surprises for myself and the friends I went with and we had to adjust the then east coast road trip we did, and in ways we weren’t exactly happy with.
+Some of these 10 things were unpleasant surprises for myself and the friends I went with and we had to adjust the then eastern Canada road trip we did, and in ways we weren’t exactly happy with.

 In the process, critical things we wished to see in this location (like the iconic view from a top the Western Brook Pond hike which everyone wants to do) couldn’t be done, or would cost too much to do and this was not very well explained in the sites we researched this topic on, before we went.

-Thus after the trip and knowing what we now know, I’ll share all the surprising info I learned about this place, so you can better prepare when you’re ready to go there and perhaps even have a much better time than we did (even though we did enjoy ourselves for the most part).
+Thus after the trip and knowing what we now know, I’ll share all the surprising info I learned about Western Brook Pond, so you can be better prepared when you’re ready to go there and perhaps even have a much better time than we did (even though we did enjoy ourselves for the most part).

-There are a lot of things we learned about this place that we’ll apply if we happen to next time, but all in all, there are overall:
+There are a lot of things we learned about Western Brook Pond after the fact that we’ll apply if we happen to next time, so let’s get into this.

 Western Brook Pond, and Gros Morne National Park in general have 1 iconic spot everyone wants to visit and that is the scenic hike that takes you to the overlook which allows you to see basically the whole pond (You know, the one which looks like you’re in Norway).

 The fact that my group consisted of 3 people meant we could have to pay (in advance by the way) the guide $750 in order to do it.
 Now this was Canadian dollars, but it would still be about $500 for all 3 of us, which at this point was too much AND we had to schedule this hike a day or more ahead of time.